Blessings and Curses of Covariate Shifts: Adversarial Learning Dynamics, Directional Convergence, and Equilibria: Main Results

 In this section, we investigate the impact of the covariate distribution shift on the next stage learner's gradient descent dynamic.
 The goal here is to demonstrate that the directional convergence results established in Theorems~\ref{thm:regression-main} and \ref{thm:classification-main} can translate to a direct impact on the learner's subsequent learning towards the Bayes optimal model $f^\star_{\mathrm{Bayes}}(x) = \langle x, \theta^\star \rangle$, the equilibrium.
 The impact is a dichotomy that either comes as a blessing or a curse.

 The sequential game between model $f_{\theta}$ and covariate distribution $\mu$ evolves according to the following protocol.
 Here we only focus on one round, namely from stage $t=0$ to $t=1$. \begin{enumerate} \item Adversarial covariate shift: the covariate distribution shifts from $\widehat{\mu}^{(0)} \rightarrow \widehat{\mu}^{(1)}$ given the previous model $\theta^{(0)}$.
-Here $\widehat{\mu}^{(0)} = \frac{1}{n} \sum_{i=1}^n \delta_{x^{i}_0/\| x^{i}_0 \|}$ where $x^{i}_0 \sim \mu^{(0)}$, and $\widehat{\mu}^{(1)} := \frac{1}{n} \sum_{i=1}^n \delta_{x^{i}_{T}/\| x^{i}_{T} \|}$ where $x^{i}_{T}$ evolves according to \eqref{eqn:discrete-dynamics} after $T$ steps. \item Learner's subsequent action: the learner performs a one-step improvement using gradient descent given the shifted distribution $\widehat{\mu}^{(1)}$.
+Here $\widehat{\mu}^{(0)} = \frac{1}{n} \sum_{i=1}^n \delta_{x^{i}_0/\| x^{i}_0 \|}$ where $x^{i}_0 \sim \mu^{(0)}$, and $\widehat{\mu}^{(1)} := \frac{1}{n} \sum_{i=1}^n \delta_{x^{i}_{T}/\| x^{i}_{T} \|}$, where $x^{i}_{T}$ evolves according to \eqref{eqn:discrete-dynamics} after $T$ steps. \item Learner's subsequent action: the learner performs a one-step improvement using gradient descent given the shifted distribution $\widehat{\mu}^{(1)}$.
 Draw $n$-i.i.d. samples $(x^i, y^i)\sim \pi_{\widehat{\mu}^{(1)}}$ defined in \eqref{eqn:disintegration}, and update

 Note that $\theta^{(1)}$ implicitly depends on $(n, T, \eta)$ so we subsequently denote as $\theta^{(1)}_{n, T, \eta}$. \end{enumerate} The curious reader may wonder about the renormalization such that $\widehat{\mu}^{(1)}$ is a probability measure on the unit sphere.
-Note that this is for convenience of analysis and does not change the qualitative phenomenon. \begin{theorem}[Regression: blessing to the learner] Consider the same setting as in Theorem~\ref{thm:regression-main}.
+Note that this is for convenience of analysis and does not change the qualitative phenomenon.
+The assumption is currently used to invoke the Hanson--Wright inequality in the proofs of Theorems~\ref{thm:learner-reaction-regression} and \ref{thm:learner-reaction-classification}. \begin{theorem}[Regression: blessing to the learner] Consider the same setting as in Theorem~\ref{thm:regression-main}.
 For all $\theta^{(0)}$ such that $\| \theta^\star - \theta^{(0)} \| \neq 0$, the learner's one-step reaction to the distribution shift as in \eqref{eqn:learner-gradient-descent} with $\eta = 1/2$ satisfies

 \end{theorem}

 \begin{theorem}[Classification: curse to the learner] Consider the same setting as in Theorem~\ref{thm:classification-main}.
 For all $\theta^{(0)}$ such that $\langle \theta^\star - \theta^{(0)}, \theta^\star \rangle \neq 0$, the learner's one-step reaction to the distribution shift as in \eqref{eqn:learner-gradient-descent} with any fixed $\eta>0$ satisfies